 High Demand, Low Supply

 Emerging markets like China and India are key driving factors in the supply-demand imbalance.
-Experts forecast that by 2020, the global diamond demand will outstrip its supply!
+Diamond investments experts forecast that by 2020, the global diamond demand will outstrip its supply!
 It is estimated that the demand will grow by 5.9% each year as investors from China and India join the crowd.

-Argyle Pink Diamonds are so rare that only a handful of stones are polished every year.
-These rarest of the rare coloured diamonds are mined at Rio Tinto’s Argyle Diamond Mine in the east Kimberley Region of Western Australia.
+Pink Diamonds from the Argyle diamond mine are so rare that only a handful of stones are polished every year.
+These rarest of the rare coloured diamonds are mined at Rio Tinto’s Argyle diamond mine in the east Kimberley Region of Western Australia.
 95% of the world’s pink diamonds are mined here.

 Aside from pink diamonds, Rio Tinto’s Argyle diamond mine also holds the monopoly of violet, red, and champagne coloured diamonds.